Body of person, hands on white mouse and keyboard, search bar with icons overlay

 • What do you enjoy learning about most?
 You don’t have to know what you want to major in, or even what you want to do after college, but you do need to have academic objectives and interests.

-• Who—not what—do you want to be?
-(For example, do you want to be someone who gives back to others, travels the world, or creates art?)
+• Who do you want to be?
+Do you want to be someone who gives back to others, travels the world, or creates art?

-Answering these questions will help you understand yourself and what you want to get out of your college experience.
-They represent the first step in selecting the right set of schools for you.
-Next, you must use that self-knowledge and your goals to guide your search for colleges and universities that fit.
+These questions are the first step to selecting the right set of colleges and universities for you.
+From there, you can use that self-knowledge and your goals to guide your search for colleges and universities that fit this learning style.

-• Talk to your counselors and teachers.
-They can help you develop a list of possible colleges that fit your interests, style, and academic profile, especially at the very beginning of your search.
+• Talk to your counselors and teachers: They can help you develop an initial list of possible colleges that fit your interests, style, and academic profile, especially at the very beginning of your search.

-• Use the college’s website.
-When you have a reasonable list of schools to explore, go to their institutional websites and drill down.
-Learn what the English faculty are doing in their classes and what students in Public Policy do for final projects.
+• Use the college’s website: When you have a reasonable list of colleges and universities to explore, go to their institutional websites to cut down your college list.
+Learn what faculty are doing in your desired major.
 Learn about extracurricular organizations and alumni accomplishments.
-Get to know the school on its own terms.
+Get to know the school on its terms.

-• Use e-mail to your advantage.
-After searching a college’s website, e-mail some faculty and students who are doing things that interest you.
-Also use e-mail to contact your regional (or academic area) admission representative and introduce yourself by asking a well-researched question.
+• Use email to your advantage: After searching a college’s website, consider emailing some faculty and students who are doing things that interest you.
+Also, contact admission representatives and introduce yourself by asking targeted questions about the school.

-• “Like” the college’s Facebook pages.
-Follow events on campus and what students and prospective students are saying about the college, its programs, and its people.
+• Follow the college’s social media: Follow events on campus and what students and prospective students are saying about the college, programs, and people via social media.

-• Once you have done your homework, visit!
+• Visit after you narrow down your college list: Visiting campus is the best way to get to know a college.
 Talk with students about their experiences, speak with faculty about their expectations and how they interact with students, speak with your admission counselor, and stay overnight if you can.

-• Choose three to 10 “first choices.”
-One of my good college counseling colleagues advises her students to make all of their school choices “top” or “first” choices—aka all schools they would be thrilled to attend if admitted (and if it is affordable).
-If you select your colleges right, you can’t go wrong when the final decision is in your hands.
+• Choose three to 10 first-choice colleges: One of my good college counseling colleagues advises her students to make their final list of colleges they want to apply to all top choices—aka all schools they would be thrilled and financially able to attend if admitted.
+If you select your colleges right, you can’t go wrong when the final decision comes.

-The substance of the experience and how a particular institution fits your needs should be your top concern.
-For example, many students never consider a small liberal arts college (vs. a large university) because even the “best” of these smaller institutions are much less visible than their “brand-name” university counterparts.
-These schools aren’t for everyone, to be sure, but they would undoubtedly benefit far more students than ever apply.
+The substance of the college experience and how a particular institution fits your needs should be your top concern.
+Many students will never consider a small liberal arts college over a large university because even the best of these smaller institutions are much less visible than brand-name universities, but they would undoubtedly benefit far more students than ever apply.

 Like what you’re reading?